-Jay Shetty is one of the biggest names in the self-help world with over 50 million+ social media followers, a bestselling book, and a coaching certification school that’s attracted tens of thousands of students since 2020.
+Jay Shetty is one of the biggest names in the self-help world with over 50 million+ social media followers, a bestselling book, and a coaching certification school that, by its own count, has certified close to 4,000 coaches across 93 countries since 2020.

 So when coaches or aspiring coaches start researching certification programs, his name comes up fast.